EU cancels election observation mission to Ethiopia | DW | 03.05.2021

 The Prosperity Party grew out of the Ethiopian People's Revolutionary Democratic Front (EPRDF), which ruled the country with a tight grip for 28 years from 1991 to 2019.

-The elections come as Ethiopia faces a political and humanitarian crisis in its restive Tigray region.
+The elections come as Ethiopia faces a political and humanitarian crisis in its restive Tigray region, which lies in the northern part of the country.

+In November, an ethnic nationalist paramilitary group called the Tigray People's Liberation Front (TPLF) attacked several Ethiopian military bases in the Tigray region.
+The TPLF claims Abiy Ahmed's rule is illegitimate, since elections were postponed.

+Ahmed characterized the attacks by the TPLF as "treason" and ordered a military offensive against the group.